-When you’re deciding which graduate jobs you’d be best suited to, your personality is a big factor in choosing your career path.
+When you’re deciding which graduate jobs you’d be best suited to, your personality will be a big factor in choosing your career path.

 Introverts make up an estimated 25 to 40 percent of the population - and while introverts and extroverts can thrive equally in any role, introverts may often find that they perform best in certain types of graduate jobs, so should look for jobs for introverts that suit their skills.

 More introverted personalities will usually often feel greater job satisfaction, commitment to the role, and increased confidence if it’s a job that suits their qualities and skills, rather than requires them to do things that do not come naturally.
 Take a quick career test to find out what job to do here.

 To help you in your graduate job search, we’ve broken down each of the different types of introversion, and laid out the best jobs for introverts.

-Introversion is broadly split into 4 main types.
+Introversion is broadly split into 4 main types of introverts.
 All of these will have different qualities to consider when searching for the right introvert graduate jobs.

 The different types of introverts are:

 When looking for jobs for introverts, it’s important to think about which one of these best describes your personality; as this will be key to working out which graduate jobs you would be best suited to.
 For example, if you’re a social introvert or an introvert with anxiety, you might prioritise a job where you have lots of autonomy, and won’t have to do any public speaking or networking.
 Or, if you’re more of a thinking introvert, you might apply for graduate jobs where creativity, freedom and self-reflection are the most important qualities.

 Many introverts may recognise one, two, or even a mixture of all four of these types in their personality.
 For the majority of introverts, there are some key features of a graduate role that will be important.